Book of Emily

 She took in a slow breath to calm her irritation.
 “Yes.”

 He looked off into the distance for a moment.
 His eyes returned burdened with disappointed resignation.
 “I have no idea what it takes to be a great parent.
 Like anything else, I assume it’s something you learn on the job.
-But, I do remember my mother telling one of her girlfriends that right parenting is being led by the body and not the mind.
+But, I do remember my mother saying that parenting is best done with the body and not the mind.
 Do you think you could do that?”

 Emily’s face puckered to contain her sadness.
 “I’d like to say yes?
 But, the truth is, I don’t even know what that means!”